 This past August, a working version of "Crippled" was performed at the Fundy Fringe Festival in Saint John, NB.
 This presentation received 5 star reviews and went on to capture the award for Outstanding Production at the festival!

-I am so excited to say that "Crippled" will be premiering at the historic LSPU Hall (Resource Centre for the Arts) here in St. John's in February, 2018!
+"Crippled" is premiering at the historic LSPU Hall (Resource Centre for the Arts) here in St. John's on Wednesday, February 7th, and running until Saturday, February 10th.
+Tickets are available now!
+Click HERE to purchase!

 As you know, I am eager to support those who strive to make things better for people with disabilities, and even more so, I am happy to support people with disabilities who are striving to make things better for themselves, but Paul is not just a 'disabled actor and playwright'.
 He is a talented artist - a creative force who is passionate about his work and he has an incredible power to make people feel deeply.